-No, you are not required to apply via UAC.
+If you've received an offer, you are not required to apply via UAC.
 You do not have to preference the course for which you have received a GLEP offer in your UAC application.The Global Leadership Entry Program offer is an official offer to you and you are able to accept your offer upon receiving the offer letter via email.

 Can I defer my offer?

 Yes, you can.
 The deferment page will open in late August, you can follow the steps and conditions to defer your offer for one year.

 I’ve changed my mind about which course I want to do, but I’ve already applied.
 Can I change my course?

 Yes, you can change your course preference/s in your application any time before each preference closing date.

 How do I find out the status of my application?